ostin-power/ShortUrlGenerator/README.md

         "id": 1
     }
 ```
-If there aren't errors (the id you passed isn't exits) the response that it return is
+If there aren't errors (eg. the id you passed isn't exits) the response that it return is
 ```json
 "Url deleted successfully"
 ```